Updated: 12/23/25

 “Cross-promotional opportunities exist when high-profile celebrities attach their names to these bowls, even if the return on their time and energy is modest given the status of the game.
 Leveraging their legions of fans to at least consider the game – one lacking national appeal – is a win in and of itself and for both entities.”

 The fact we can’t recall any of these businesses, before or after the game, lends itself to some aspect of transparent accountable to their share-holders, which may be nothing more than a family living out of a storage unit with a really nice glue gun and power screwdriver.
+For what it’s worth, the LA Bowl was one of a few that have never formally announced to the public the payout totals for the teams involved in the game.
+That couldn’t be a solid business model.

-Gronk, as a stand-alone party brand, polished his turd with the “GronkBeach” Super Bowl parties/music festivals going back to 2020 in Miami.
-His social media following at the time became something of value for the LA Bowl organizers/advisors/dart-throwers-at-the-wall.
+Gronk, as a stand-alone party brand, had started to polish his event-added worth by aligning with the “GronkBeach” Super Bowl parties/music festivals going back to 2020 in Miami.

 It was Gronk who, after the Patriots’ AFC Championship win in 2012, was asked how he would celebrate.
 He responded in Spanish: “¡Yo soy fiesta!” (“I am party!”).
 He then had the phrase trademarked.